Sunoo/homebridge-camera-ffmpeg/README.md

     a.
 Download this package: `sudo wget goo.gl/gMGA81 -O ffmpeg.deb`

     b.
 Install this package: `sudo dpkg -i ffmpeg.deb`

+    c.
+Ensure that the user you are running homebridge as has access to /dev/vchiq.  ie `sudo usermod -aG video login` where login is the user you are running homebridge as.

 2. Install this plugin using: npm install -g homebridge-camera-ffmpeg-omx
 3. Edit ``config.json`` and add the camera.